spatam/kad/README.md

 # Desk experiment setup

-This is ethe experiment setup for keystroke with a mechanical keyboard.
+This is the experiment setup for keystroke with a mechanical keyboard.
 The smartphone is at 17cm from the keyboard position.

 ![image](https://github.com/user-attachments/assets/7cbcb1ad-84ab-420f-a43b-8071d7f210ce)